CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 Format: `list all LIST_NAME`

 > * Specification parameters must be entered following the defined sequence.
+> * LIST_NAME entered is treated in a case-insensitive manner.
 > * Tasks listed will be sorted based on the following parameters, from the most importance to the least importance: `due date > priority > due time > name > tag`
 > * When LIST_NAME is provided, the corresponding LIST namecard will be highlighted in Dueue.